Cybertarstate/Team37_ECE230L_Sect004/Lab11/README.md

 ## Lab Questions

 ### What is different between edge and level sensitive circuits?
-The difference between an edge sensitive circuit and a level sensitive circuit is that a level sensitive circuit allows change as long as the enable is active while the edge sensitive circuit only allows change during the short period of the enable changing values.
+The difference between an edge sensitive circuit and a level sensitive circuit is that a level sensitive circuit allows change as long as the enable is active while the edge sensitive circuit only allows change during the short period of the positive clock edge.

 ### Why is it important to declare initial state?
 It is important to declare an initial state because it gives us a definite starting point.
 Without declaring an initial state the board has no way of knowing the state of any of the various pieces of memory within.